Chapter 4723-27 Medication Administration by Certified Medication Aide

 (i) Measurement of apical pulse and blood pressure in association with routine medication administration;

-(8) Principles of infection control and standard blood and body fluid precautions including those set forth in Chapter 4723-20 of the Administrative Code, two hours;
+(8) Principles of standard precautions including those set forth in Chapter 4723-20 of the Administrative Code, two hours;

 (9) Documentation of medications in residents’ clinical records, including as-needed medications, two hours;